Costs Orders in Family Law Proceedings

 Fifthly, where a party has been wholly unsuccessful in the proceedings.
-In this respect it is always important to carefully consider what orders are being sought and the likely prospect of the court making those orders.
-In many family law matters, parties will be partly, but not wholly successful.
+In this respect, it is always important to carefully consider what orders are being sought and the likely prospect of the court making those orders.
+In many cases in the Family Court, parties will be partly, but not wholly successful.

 Offers to settle